-"He knew, or he should have known, that what that man was asking was not only way out of bounds, it was untrue," Hillary Rodham Clinton, the Democratic front-runner, said after a campaign event in New Hampshire.
+"He knew, or he should have known, that what that man was asking was not only way out of bounds, it was untrue," said Hillary Rodham Clinton, the Democratic front-runner, after a campaign event in New Hampshire.
 "He should have from the beginning repudiated that kind of rhetoric, that level of hatefulness."

 The question to Trump came Thursday night at a town hall in Rochester, New Hampshire.
 The first person the billionaire real estate mogul called on said, "We have a problem in this country.
 It's called Muslims."